Flexible Nose Wire Piece Materials for a DIY Face Mask

 4. Aluminum foil

-Cut a piece of 8″ long x 6″ wide.
+Cut a piece of No products found.
+8″ long x 6″ wide.
 Fold over in half width-wise 5 times.
 You can even sew through it with the sewing machine.
 No aluminum foil?
 Use thick tin foil from a baking dish or a disposable cookie sheet instead.

 5. Twist ties